petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 Some will like that and find the tools and processes exciting.
 Others will not.
-They will want to focus on the science and not want to get bogged down in what feels like a lot of work (even torture?) just to do some computation as part of their research.
+They will want to focus on the science and not want to get bogged down with what feels like a lot of extra work just to do some computation as part of their research.

-In other words, there is a very high cost to doing things this way in terms of both skill and effort, and researchers are (fairly, in my opinion) perceiving that the cost is not worth the benefit, as it might delay the time-to-paper.
+In other words, there is a very high cost to single button reproducibility in terms of both skill and effort, and researchers are (fairly, in my opinion) perceiving that the cost is not worth the benefit, as it might delay time-to-publication.
 And so there's the challenge.
 In the absence of other incentives
 (like punishment for irreproducible publications)